stardist/stardist-docs/docs/faq.md

 #### Do I have to annotate all nuclei (objects) in a training image?
 What about those that are only partially visible?
 What about other objects not of interest?

-Sparse labelling is not supported at this point, i.e. you must label all the objects in your chosen training images, even if they are only partially visible.
-If you don't do this, the trained model can be confused as to which pixels belong to objects and which belong to the background.
-As a consequence, this might result in many objects being missed during prediction.
+Sparse labelling was not supported until recently, i.e. you had to label all the objects in your chosen training images, even if they were only partially visible.
+If you didn't do this, the trained model could've been confused as to which pixels belong to objects and which belong to the background.
+As a consequence, this might have resulted in many objects being missed during prediction.

-If there are any other objects or structures present in the image, which are not of interest, there are two options.
-First, annotate them too for training and then filter them out later from the predicted objects.
-(In the future, we *might* add an option to additionally classify different objects types, making this easier.)
-I would recommend this in many cases, especially when the objects are also star-convex or look very similar to the objects of interest.
-Second, leave unwanted objects or structures out of the annotation if they can easily be distinguished from the objects of interest.
-If in doubt, try both strategies.
+As of [StarDist 0.9.0](https://github.com/stardist/stardist/releases/tag/0.9.0), we do support sparse labelling, i.e. it is no longer necessary to label every pixel in the training images.
+Concretely, unlabeled pixels must be given a negative integer value (e.g. -1) to indicate that training should ignore these pixels.
+However, you should use this to either label every pixel of an individual object or none, i.e. a labeled object must not have any "holes" of unlabeled pixels.

+Please refer to [this](#with-multiple-nucleus-types-is-it-possible-to-only-segment-some-or-classify-in-addition-to-segmentation) on how to deal with other roundish objects which are also present in the image but are not of interest to you.

 #### Is it better to annotate images from scratch or to bootstrap/curate imperfect annotations (e.g. from another method)?
 Is training sensitive to annotation mistakes?